 - Information about the restriction of watch parts by some watch manufactures

 - Watch parts wanted or for-sale or exchanged

 - Information about watch parts interchange ability.

 - Links to Horological sites

-This list replaces the watches list at firstname.lastname@example.org that is no longer in use.
+This list replaces the watches list at firstname.lastname@example.org and email@example.com that are no longer in use.

 You own one or more branded Swiss watches that are amongst your most treasured possessions !